claytonsingh/tools/sig/readme.md

 ### Inspecting Signatures

-Display all fingerprints of signatures present in a signed document.
+Display all headers present in a signed document.
 The input may optionally be gzip compressed.

 ```bash
 # Inspect signatures from stdin